xrdocs/design/_blogs/2024-0210-dco-monitoring.md

 ### CLI "show controller optics" Optical layer PM data
 As you can see below the PM data we discussed in the overview section is shown when issuing the command.
+The "RX Power" is the total optical receive power, the "RX Signal Power" is the power of the specific coherent channel the DCO is tuned to receive.

 <div class="highlighter-rouge">
 <pre class="highlight">